digitalrebar/doc/faq/UEFI.rst

 Each of the OS flavors we support uses a different bootloader for UEFI (CentOS and Redhat use grub1, and Ubuntu uses grub2), and they do not have the right intersection of being able to netboot, being able to chainload, and operating reliably in a network environment to be useful.
-Instead we use elilo, and we grab the precompiled EFI app from Sourceforge instead of trying to compile things ourselves by either playing packaging shennanigans to keep our admin node bootable while juggling multiple bootloaders or having the provisioner handle messing with boot templates for multiple different bootloaders.
+Instead we use elilo, and we grab the precompiled EFI app from Sourceforge instead of trying to compile things ourselves by either playing packaging shenanigans to keep our admin node bootable while juggling multiple bootloaders or having the provisioner handle messing with boot templates for multiple different bootloaders.